 A valuation report is a type of report writing detailing the inspection and the market value of the asset surveyed.
 This can be made for physical property, for marketable securities, and for liabilities.
-This report is needed for business activities like capital budgeting and financial reporting.
+This report template is needed for business activities like capital budgeting and financial reporting.

 In making a valuation report, you discuss about the purpose of the valuation, indicate the dates of inspection and valuation, and present a detailed information about the asset valued.
 Aside from that, you also have to identify the market conditions and the valuation methods.
 Lastly, you are to present a valuation certificate.
 The following sample valuation Report Templates will give you a run through on how to generate a valuation report for different purposes.